resir014/resir014.github.io/_posts/2015-07-11-on-disruptive-innovations.md

 Recently, a massive service outage occurred on the popular messaging app Telegram.
 The outage was caused by a series of DDoS attacks were targeted towards Telegram's servers.

 Of course, this caused some annoyance to some users, especially me, where most of my day-to-day communications rely on Telegram.
-Some even lost the ability to connect at all.
+Some people even lost the ability to connect at all.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">An ongoing DDoS is causing connection issues for our users in India and South East Asia.
 We&#39;re hard at work fighting back.</p>&mdash; Telegram Messenger (@telegram) <a href="https://twitter.com/telegram/status/619451363559350272">July 10, 2015</a></blockquote>